dennis-grinwald/RL_DQN_Autonomous_Lunar_Lander/README.md

 ![](gif/lunar_lander.gif)

 Applying the DQN-Reinforcement Learning Algorithm to Gym's Lunar Lander environment.
+Train an agent to safely land a Lunar Lander on the moon without crashing.

 The original paper explaining the Algorithm can be found here: https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf